LUXURY TOURS & BESPOKE VACATIONS IN CHILE

 From the Andes to the Pacific, Chile offers a rich tradition of craftsmanship, with indigenous art at its heart.
 We recommend seeking out pieces by the Mapuche people, renowned for their symbolism and artistry.
 Their intricate silverwork, such as the distinctive trapelacucha breastplates and chagüay earrings, often features motifs reflecting their cosmology and connection to nature.
 Their beautifully woven textiles, created on traditional looms, range from ponchos to blankets, with geometric patterns passed down through generations.

-Beyond indigenous designs, look for luxuriously soft alpaca textiles, often crafted by hand, and pieces crafted from lapis lazuli, a semi-precious stone primarily sourced from the Coquimbo Region.
+Beyond indigenous designs, look for luxuriously soft alpaca textiles, often made by hand, and pieces crafted from lapis lazuli, a semi-precious stone primarily sourced from the Coquimbo Region.

 To take a taste of Chile home, consider a fine bottle from one of its esteemed vineyards – perhaps a bold Cabernet Sauvignon or the country’s signature Carmenère.
 And for mixing Pisco Sours at home, an authentic bottle of pisco, Chile’s distinctive grape brandy, is essential.